bretth/woven/docs/main.rst

 Patch
 ------

-Of course mistakes are made, and you cannot re-deploy the same significant version.
+Of course mistakes are made, but you cannot re-deploy the same significant version with deploy.
 A significant version might be 0.1, 0.1.1 or something like 0.1.0-alpha etc. An insignificant version might be 0.1.0.1 when the last digit is your build number.
 To get around having to deploy a new version for small changes you can run:

 .. code-block:: bash